ConnectedEarth/SentryNodeInstall/README.md

 # SentryNodeInstall
-Disclaimer: This does not carry any Warranty, use at your own risk.
+Disclaimer: No warranty, please use at your own risk.

 This script is based on John Kelly's work that can be found here: